aspose-pdf/Aspose.PDF-Documentation/net/whatsnew/_index.md

 From 23.1 version support to create PrinterMark annotation.

-Printer’s marks are graphic symbols or text added to a page to assist production personnel in identifying components of a multiple-plate job and maintaining consistent output during production.
+Printer's marks are graphic symbols or text added to a page to assist production personnel in identifying components of a multiple-plate job and maintaining consistent output during production.
 Examples commonly used in the printing industry include:

 - Registration targets for aligning plates
 - Gray ramps and colour bars for measuring colours and ink densities
 - Cut marks showing where the output medium is to be trimmed

 We will show the example of the option with color bars for measuring colors and ink densities.
-There is a basic abstract class PrinterMarkAnnotation and from it daughter ColorBarAnnotation - which already implements these stripes.
+There is a basic abstract class PrinterMarkAnnotation and from it child ColorBarAnnotation - which already implements these stripes.
 Let's check the example:

 ```cs